Terminology of the Low Countries: Brabant

 Belgian patriots chose the colours of Brabant (red, yellow and black) for their cockade.
 This would later influence the Belgian flag created in 1830.

 As the Low Country's prime duchy, with the only and oldest scientific centre (the University of Leuven), Brabant has served as a pars pro toto for the whole of the Low Countries, for example in the writings of Desiderius Erasmus in the early 16th century.

 Perhaps of influence for this pars pro toto usage is the Brabantian holding of the ducal title of Lower Lorraine.
 In 1190, after the death of Godfrey III, Henry I became Duke of Lower Lorraine, where the Low Countries have their political origin.
 By that time the title had lost most of its territorial authority.
 According to protocol, all his successors were thereafter called Dukes of Brabant and Lower Lorraine (often called Duke of Lothier).

 Brabant symbolism served again a role as national symbols during the formation of Belgium.
-The national anthem of Belgium is called the Brabançonne (English: "the Brabantian"), and the Belgium flag has taken its colors from the Brabant coat of arms: black, yellow and red.
+The national anthem of Belgium is called the Brabançonne ('the Brabantian'), and the Belgium flag has taken its colours from the Brabant coat of arms: black, yellow and red.
 This was influenced by the Brabant Revolution (Révolution brabançonne, Brabantse Omwenteling), sometimes referred to as the "Belgian Revolution of 1789–90" in older writing, that was an armed insurrection that occurred in the Austrian Netherlands (modern-day Belgium) between October 1789 and December 1790.
 The revolution led to the brief overthrow of Habsburg rule and the proclamation of a short-lived polity, the United Belgian States.
 Some historians have seen it as a key moment in the formation of a Belgian nation-state, and an influence on the Belgian Revolution of 1830.